Dr-Gigavolt/dbus-aggregate-batteries/README.md

 This is a service for Victron Venus OS to collect the data from multiple parallel-connected batteries using https://github.com/Louisvdw/dbus-serialbattery driver, merge them and publish as a single virtual battery to Dbus.

-It could serve at least as a temporary solution for https://github.com/Louisvdw/dbus-serialbattery/issues/8
+It could serve at least as a temporary solution for https://github.com/Louisvdw/dbus-serialbattery/issues/8 I recommend to use with this commit of dbus-serialbattery: https://github.com/Louisvdw/dbus-serialbattery/tree/3685d15a5d1ba801867bbdb98f57fd805ea2c24a/etc/dbus-serialbattery

 Attention: This is my first experience with the Victron system and this software is not tested properly yet.
 I offer it "as it is" for persons with sufficient knowledge and experience and under exclusion of any kind of liability.
 You should review and understand the code before using it.